-The demand for skilled social workers has reached an all-time high like never before in the United States.
-The U.S Bureau of Labor Statistics is expecting social worker employment to grow 13 percent from 2019 to 2029.
-Social workers do a variety of tasks that specialize in helping the public, whether it be at the individual, family, institutional or public level.
 The industry expertise of social workers can be broad.
 They may help a family apply for government assistance if they need it.
 They could serve as a hospital advisor for the welfare needs of a patient.
 They may assist officials in a humanitarian rescue mission.
 Or, they may provide substance abuse counseling to clients who wish to make a change.
-Industries that social workers commonly cross into include the medical, nutrition, humanities, government, public leadership, teaching, nonprofit, and psychology fields.
-The flexibility that these areas provide ensure that there is no dull moment when it comes to social work.
-It always involves looking out for the well being of human society.

 Employment Outlook and Salary with an MSW Degree

 The growth potential in a social service type career widens significantly with increased education.
-The more you learn, the greater your earning and job task opportunities.
+The more you learn, the greater your earnings and job task opportunities.
 A Bachelor’s degree in social work might help you land an assistant type position, but a Master’s in Social Work will open the door to getting a license.
 This is required in the counseling and adoption expertise.
 More education also allows the potential to earn a higher salary.
-Social work jobs in general provide a modest income, around a $44,000 to $90,000 annual salary.
-Social worker jobs that require licensing are typically higher in pay.
-This makes the MSW degree worthwhile to pursue in the long run.
-Job growth in the social worker sector is anticipated to rise significantly within 10 years, which is higher than other industries on average.

 What’s the Difference Between a Fast Track Social Work Degree and a Traditional MSW?